robertfmath/The-Chaos-Interactive/README.md

 # The Chaos - Interactive

-[This](https://robertfmath.github.io/The-Chaos-Interactive) is an interactive web app that explores the poem _The Chaos_ by Gerard Nolst Trenité, providing pronounce-on-click functionality and direct dictionary links.
+This is an  [interactive web app](https://robertfmath.github.io/The-Chaos-Interactive) that explores _The Chaos_, a famous poem by Gerard Nolst Trenité that humorously highlights the many irregularities in English pronunciation.
+The app provides click-to-pronounce functionality and integrated dictionary lookups for words that Trenité emphasizes, all with a modern interface.

-The application was built with React, TypeScript, Material UI, Zustand, Vite, Vitest, and React Testing Library.
+🛠️ Tech Stack:

+- React with TypeScript
+- Material UI
+- Zustand
+- Vite
+- Vitest + Testing Library